 Below are some dinners that can be classified as husmanskost, and are very traditional.
 Many restaurants still serve these traditional dishes, especially raggmunk is on the menu at many places.

 Of course, also, the table setting is part of the atmosphere to get that nordic feeling for your dinner.
 Nowadays, the style is more minimalist with calm colors. (key elements of Scandinavian style).
-Then there is also the more rustic farmhouse style with linens, lace and old silverware at the table with some hand picked meadow flowers.
+Then there is also the more rustic farmhouse style with linens, lace, and old silverware at the table with some hand-picked meadow flowers.

-Swedish hash consists of diced potatoes, onions, and meat that are fried together in a pan.
+Swedish hash consists of diced potatoes, onions, and meat fried in a pan.
 The dish is typically made with leftover meat from a previous meal, such as beef, pork, or sausage, but it can also be made with fresh meat.
 Nowadays, it is mainly made with some type of sausage like falukorv or knackkorv, thin sausages.

 The word "pyttipanna" literally means "small pieces in a pan," which describes the process of dicing the ingredients and cooking them together in a pan.
 The potatoes are usually cooked first, followed by the meat and onions, which are added to the pan and fried until everything is browned and crispy.